katoro-a/Mid_term_project_regression/README.md

     - apply a filter
     - or calculate the iqr, then the upper and lower limits and filter out the uneeded data points numerical data:
       - scale the numerical data
+  - Train test split
+  - correlation matrix
+    - remove any columns with a value higher than .